 Hand sanitizing stations are located throughout the buildings, including at every entrance.
 Custodial staff have increased their cleaning frequency among high-touch, high-traffic locations.

 Bring your own device.

 Audio wands are no longer available for visitor use.
-Visitors are encouraged to download the Kimbell app on their personal device (iTunes • Google Play) and bring headphones to experience audio tours of the permanent collection.
+Visitors are encouraged to download the Kimbell app on their personal device (iTunes • Google Play) and bring headphones to experience audio tours of the permanent collection and special exhibitions.

 Please comply with staff requests.

-Capacity in the galleries is limited to allow for appropriate social distancing.
+We are monitoring capacity in the galleries to allow for appropriate social distancing.
 Visitors are asked to comply with all Kimbell signage and personnel requests.
 The safety and comfort of our entire community is our top priority.

 Temporary suspensions and closures

 The special assistance vehicle is temporarily suspended to maintain social distancing.
 Visitors who need additional assistance can visit the accessibility webpage or call 817-332-8451 during regular museum hours for assistance.